-Former English title challenger Lee Noble has given an update on his condition this week during his ongoing fight with cancer.
+Former English title challenger Lee Noble has updated his condition this week during his ongoing fight with cancer.

 Unfortunately, it’s not good news to report.

-Taking to social media to reveal the diagnosis receievd on Monday, Noble was his usual determined self.
+Taking to social media to reveal the diagnosis received on Monday, Noble was his usual determined self.

 “I won’t stop fighting till my final breath.
-Thanks for everyone’s support, especially my fiancée an family,” he added.
+Thanks for everyone’s support, especially my fiancée and family,” he added.

 Noble’s words come just thirteen months after Noble posted a poignant picture of himself at what he described as his ‘weakest and frailest’ in January 2018.